cuemacro/finmarketpy/README.md

 Below we give some examples of analysis which we've done using the full code of PyThalesians (which currently includes more features than the open source version).

-*Using PyThalesians to create a simple FX trend following strategy (included in open source version - you can run this backtest using cashbacktest_examples.py)*
+*Using PyThalesians to create a simple FX trend following strategy (in open source version - you can run this backtest using cashbacktest_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians-examples/fx-trend-example.png" width="543"/>